soundcloud/Axt/README.md

 # 🪓 Axt

 Axt is SwiftUI view testing library.
-It makes use of preferences to enable testing views in-vitro.
-That means views behave the same as in apps and are fully functional, all SwiftUI property wrappers are in a usable state and views can be interacted with.
+It makes use of preferences to enable testing views.
+Axt can test views in-vitro, which means that views behave the same as in apps and are fully functional.
+SwiftUI property wrappers such as `@State` are usable and views can be interacted with.

 ## Examples

-Take a simple views that displays a number of toggles.
-Notice the use of the `axt` modifier.
+Take a simple view that displays a number of toggles.
+Notice the `toggle_1`, `show_more` and `toggle_2` identifiers.

 ```swift
 List {